thisisdkyadav/hostel-management-system-backend/srs.md

 - FR-A1: Users can log in via email/password
 - FR-A2: Users can log in via Google ID token
-- FR-A3: Users can verify SSO token from SSO provider

 - FR-A4: Successful auth initializes a server-side session and sets secure cookie
 - FR-A5: Authenticated users can fetch their profile (`/api/auth/user`) and refresh server-cached userData
 - FR-A6: Users can update their password (when a password exists)